-- 2.2 The Scheme Actuary is in a special position in that, in addition to the normal responsibilities to his employer or client, when signing a certificate he has statutory obligations laid on him by the Act and Regulations. - 2.3 The Act places responsibility on the trustees to have an Actuarial Funding Certificate prepared as at the effective date.
-In practice, the effective date is chosen by the trustees. - 2.4 The following should be noted in relation to the signing of Actuarial Funding Certificates: - (a) The Scheme Actuary is required to state if, in his opinion, the resources of the scheme at the effective date are/are not sufficient etc. and based on this opinion to certify that the scheme satisfies/does not satisfy the funding standard. - (b) In relation to the first Actuarial Funding Certificate having an effective date after 1 June 2002 submitted in respect of a scheme which commenced on or before 1 June 2002, the Scheme Actuary must state the certified percentage in relation to the scheme. - (c) In relation to an Actuarial Funding Certificate having an effective date on or before 1 June 2002 submitted after 1 June 2002 in respect of a scheme which commenced on or before 1 June 2002, the Scheme Actuary need not state the certified percentage in relation to the scheme.
-The specified percentage (section 45(4)a) of the Act) in these cases is nil per cent.
+- 2.2 The Scheme Actuary is in a special position in that, in addition to the normal responsibilities to his employer or client, when signing a certificate he has statutory obligations laid on him by the Act and by regulations made pursuant to the Act. - 2.3 The Act places responsibility on the trustees to have an Actuarial Funding Certificate prepared as at the effective date.
+In practice, the effective date is chosen by the trustees. - 2.4 The following should be noted in relation to the signing of Actuarial Funding Certificates: - (a) The Scheme Actuary is required to state if, in his opinion, the resources of the scheme at the effective date are/are not sufficient etc. and, based on this opinion, to certify that the scheme satisfies/does not satisfy the funding standard. - (b) For a scheme which commenced on or before 1 June 2002, the first Actuarial Funding Certificate with an effective date after 1 June 2002 must state the "certified percentage" in relation to the scheme. - (c) A copy of the latest Actuarial Funding Certificate must be included in the trustees' annual report to scheme members in accordance with the Disclosure of Information Regulations.
+Section 55 of the Act also requires that an Actuarial Statement be included in the trustees' annual report see section 3 of this ASP. - 2.5 The Scheme Actuary must make whatever enquiries he considers appropriate to satisfy himself that he has been supplied with all the relevant data and information.
+Section 54(4) of the Act obliges both the employer and trustees to comply with any requests from the Scheme Actuary to furnish him with such information as he may reasonably require to enable him to carry out his functions under the Act. - 2.6 The certificate relates to the winding up of the scheme.
+The Scheme Actuary must have regard therefore to the priority rule of the scheme in conjunction with the overriding priority provisions set out in Section 48 of the Act.

-- (d) Where the latest Actuarial Funding Certificate has an effective date on or before 1 January 2001, a copy of that certificate must be included in the trustees' annual report to scheme members in accordance with the Disclosure Regulations.
-Where the latest Actuarial Funding Certificate has an effective date after 1 January 2001, then an Actuarial Statement must be prepared and signed by the Scheme Actuary - see section 3 of this ASP. - 2.5 The meaning which the Scheme Actuary attaches to the words "financial and other assumptions" should comprehend a prudent view of the future without taking into account every conceivable unfavourable development.
-He should regard these words as excluding the possibility of events which he cannot reasonably be expected to have allowed for in a prudent best estimate approach. - 2.6 The Scheme Actuary must make whatever enquiries he considers appropriate to satisfy himself that he has been supplied with all the relevant data and information.
-Section 54(4) of the Act obliges both the employer and trustees to comply with any requests from the actuary to furnish him with such information as he may reasonably require to enable him to carry out his functions under the Act. - 2.7 The certificate relates to the winding up of the scheme.
-The Scheme Actuary must have regard therefore to the priority rule of the scheme in conjunction with the overriding priority provisions, in relation to active members, which are detailed in section 3(b) of the Third Schedule of the Act and which refer in sub-paragraph (ii) to the "long service benefits" which are defined in Part I of the Act. - 2.8 For the purposes of the funding standard, the liabilities at the effective date must represent the value placed by the Scheme Actuary on the benefits outlined in section 44(a) of the Act.
+2.7 For the purposes of the funding standard, the liabilities at the effective date must represent the value placed by the Scheme Actuary on the benefits outlined in section 44(a) of the Act.